scarletbright/avalanche-docs/docs/v1.0/en/tutorials/adding-validators.md

 Fill out the staking parameters.
 They are explained in more detail below.
 When you've filled in all the staking parameters and double-checked them, click `Confirm`.
+Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you're staking at least 2,000 AVAX.

 ![Confirm transaction](../../../images/tutorials/adding-validators/3.png)